ukrustacean/brainrot/README.md

-# braincook
+# brainrot

-**braincook** is a small interpreter for Brainf*ck written in Typescript for university assignment
+**brainrot** is a small interpreter for Brainf*ck written in Typescript for university assignment